PostHog/posthog.com/contents/docs/integrations/python-integration.md

 showTitle: true
 ---

 [Click here](https://github.com/posthog/posthog-python) for the Posthog Python Library.
 This is an optional library you can install if you're working with Python.
-This page of the Docs refers specifically to the Posthog Python library.

-Official PostHog Python library to capture and send events to any PostHog instance (including PostHog.com).
+This page of the Docs refers specifically to the Official PostHog Python Library to capture and send events to any PostHog instance (including posthog.com).

 This library uses an internal queue to make calls fast and non-blocking.
 It also batches requests and flushes asynchronously, making it perfect to use in any part of your web app or other server side application that needs performance.